Ultra-compact X-ray Binaries: A Review: Summary and perspective

 Additionally, the nature of the mass-accretors plays a crucial role in understanding the origin of UCXBs.
-To date, nearly all confirmed UCXBs host NSs as accretors.
+To date, nearly all confirmed UCXBs host NSs as the mass-accretors.
 Most of them are accreting millisecond X-ray pulsars with spin periods in the millisecond range, indicating that they have undergone prolonged mass-transfer and have been efficiently spun up through mass-accretion.
 Nevertheless, systems containing more slowly rotating NSs also exist.
 For example, 4U 1626-67 hosts a relatively slowly spinning NS ($7.68$\,s) and has been suggested to originate from the AIC channel.
 Alternatively, the accretors in UCXBs can also be BHs.
 Radio continuum observations provide a powerful tool for identifying BH accretors in UCXBs.
 In particular, \citet{Miller-Jones2015MNRAS.453.3918M} proposed that 47 Tuc X9 is a strong BH-UCXB candidate based on its consistency with the radio/X-ray correlation for accreting BHs.
 Its location in the orbital period–luminosity diagram further supports this interpretation (see Fig. 10).
 Future high-sensitivity radio facilities, such as the Next Generation Very Large Array (ngVLA) and the Square Kilometre Array (SKA), will probe the radio properties of UCXBs to much deeper limits, potentially revealing hidden BH-UCXBs and better constraining their formation and evolution.
+In the future, multi-wavelength observations of UCXBs are required, along with more samples of such sources and further theoretical simulations.